rhoai-rhtap/data-science-pipelines-tekton/manifests/opendatahub/README.md

 2. ds-pipeline-ui: This overlay contains deployment artifacts for the Data Science Pipelines UI.
 Deploying Data Science Pipelines without this overlay will result in only the backend artifacts being created.
 3. object-store-minio: This overlay contains artifacts for deploying Minio as the Object Store to store Pipelines artifacts.
 4. default-configs: This overlay applies default configuration files and credentials (for db and s3 stores)
-5. integration-odhdashboard: This overlay adds configurations necessary to integrate AppTiles, Documentation links, etc, for Data Science Pipelines into RHODS Dashboard
+5. integration-odhdashboard: This overlay adds configurations necessary to integrate AppTiles, Documentation links, etc, for Data Science Pipelines into the Dashboard

 ### Prometheus